top of page

 About

-In the 2024/25 season she will make her debut at the Oper Köln conducting Astor Piazzolla's opera Maria de Buenos Aires.
-She will also make her debut at the Theatro Municipal of São Paulo conducting the Orquesta Sinfônica Municipal de São Paulo.
-In Brazil she will also make his debut in front of the Orquestra Sinfônica Brasileira.
+In the 2024/25 season, she will make her debut at Oper Köln, conducting Astor Piazzolla's María de Buenos Aires, as well as debuting at the Theatro Municipal of São Paulo with the Orquestra Sinfônica Municipal de São Paulo.
+Additionally, she will lead the Orquestra Sinfônica Brasileira in her Brazilian debut.

-In 2024 Natalia Salinas was selected by the Royal Opera House to be part of the Jette Parker Artists Programme: Observership for Orchestra Conductors.
-She was also invited to take part in the observership programme of the Opéra National du Rhin of his current season.
-And she was recently selected to be part of the Women Opera Makers Workshop at the Festival d'Aix-en-Provence 2024.
+In 2024, Natalia was selected by the Royal Opera House to join the Jette Parker Artists Programme: Observership for Orchestra Conductors.
+She was also invited to participate in the observership program at Opéra National du Rhin for the current season and selected to take part in the Women Opera Makers Workshop at the Festival d'Aix-en-Provence in 2024.

-She is currently pursuing a Franco-German PhD in Orchestral Conducting at the Université de Strasbourg, the Haute Ecole des Arts du Rhin (HEAR) and the Hochschule für Musik Freiburg under the guidance of Mtro Thedor Guschlbauer.
-Her current research is dedicated to the work of the argentinian composer Alberto Ginastera.
-She completed a master's degree in conducting specialized in the 20th and 21st century music at the HEAR in France.
-In 2020 she was awarded by the National University of Mexico with a full scholarship for the first Diploma in Latin American Composers.
-She is also licentiate degree in Orchestra Conducting from the Universidad Nacional de La Plata and trained as a pianist at the Conservatorio Provincial de Música de Santa Cruz, Argentine.
+Natalia is currently pursuing a Franco-German PhD in Orchestral Conducting at the Université de Strasbourg, Haute Ecole des Arts du Rhin (HEAR), and Hochschule für Musik Freiburg under Maestro Theodor Guschlbauer’s guidance.
+Her research focuses on Argentine composer Alberto Ginastera’s work.
+She holds a master's degree in conducting, specializing in 20th and 21st-century music, from HEAR in France.
+In 2020, she was awarded a full scholarship by the National University of Mexico for the first Diploma in Latin American Composers.
+She earned a licentiate degree in Orchestra Conducting from the Universidad Nacional de La Plata and trained as a pianist at the Conservatorio Provincial de Música de Santa Cruz, Argentina.

 Natalia Salinas HD 3_edited_edited_edite